Bold Brilliant biotech investor

 Its portfolio holdings are often individually large and there is a strong bias towards companies with cell, gene and particularly RNA-based technologies.
 Notably, some of its largest investments are in companies exploiting different RNA-based technologies – Moderna and Ionis Pharmaceuticals– and these together make up more than 17% of its portfolio value.

-The portfolio is highly concentrated with just 33 holdings, many of which have been held for a number of years.
+The portfolio is highly concentrated with just 35 holdings, many of which have been held for a number of years.
 BB Biotech makes a relatively small number of new investments each year, usually around six, and does so only after an extensive due diligence process (detailed further down).
-Individual holdings in the portfolio can be material both in terms of the portfolio value (up to 10% of NAV currently, although even higher figures have occurred at times) and the investee company (it may hold up to 15% of the company’s equity).
+Individual holdings in the portfolio can be material both in terms of the portfolio value (up to 10% of NAV currently, although even higher figures have occurred at times) and the investee company (up to 15% of equity).

 The portfolio concentration, investment strategy and practice of maintaining holdings over extended periods offers the opportunity to achieve differentiated returns if investee companies’ development activities are successful.
 Often an exit can come about through the investee company being acquired.

-Financially, BB Biotech aims to deliver at least a 15% per year total return – a target it has met over the past 10 years, with 17% compound growth in its share price – in addition to an annual dividend equivalent to 5% of NAV.
+Financially, BB Biotech aims to deliver at least a 15%/year total return – a target it has met over the past 10 years, with 17% compound (CAGR) growth in its share price – in addition to an annual dividend equivalent to 5% of NAV.